AQUAREUM: Non-Equivocating Censorship-Evident Centralized Ledger with EVM-Based Verifiable Execution using Trusted Computing and Blockchain: System Model and Overview

-\item The blockchain transaction with version transition pair is returned to $\mathbb{O}$, who sends this transaction to $\mathbb{S}$.
+\item The blockchain transaction with version transition pair is returned to $\mathbb{O}$ who sends this transaction to $\mathbb{S}$.

-\item $\mathbb{S}$ accepts the second item of the version transition pair as the current hash of $L$ iff it is signed by $SK_{\mathbb{E}}^{pb}$ and the current hash of $L$ stored by $\mathbb{S}$ (i.e., $LHash$) is equal to the first item of the pair. \end{compactenum}
+\item $\mathbb{S}$ accepts the second item of the pair as the current hash of $L$ iff it is signed by $SK_{\mathbb{E}}^{pb}$ and the current hash of $L$ stored by $\mathbb{S}$ (i.e., $LHash$) equals to the first item of the pair. \end{compactenum}

-After the update of $L$ is finished, clients with receipts obtained can verify that their transactions were processed by $\mathbb{E}$ (see details in \autoref{sec:receipt-retrieval}).
-The update procedure ensures that the new version of $L$ is: (1) \textbf{internally correct} since it was executed by trusted code of $\mathbb{E}$, (2) a \textbf{consistent} extension of the previous version -- relying on trusted code of $\mathbb{E}$ and a witnessed version transition by $\mathbb{S}$, and (3) \textbf{non-equivocating} since $\mathbb{S}$ stores only hash of a single version of $L$ (i.e., $LHash$) at any point in time.
+After the update of $L$ is finished, $\mathbb{C}$s with receipts obtained can verify that their transactions were processed by $\mathbb{E}$ (see details in \autoref{sec:receipt-retrieval}).
+The update procedure ensures that the new version of $L$ is: (1) \textbf{internally correct} since it was executed by trusted code of $\mathbb{E}$, (2) a \textbf{consistent} extension of the previous version -- relying on trusted code of $\mathbb{E}$ and a witnessed version transition by $\mathbb{S}$, and (3) \textbf{non-equivocating} since $\mathbb{S}$ stores only hash of a single version of $L$ (i.e., $LHash$).

-Whenever $\mathbb{C}$ suspects that her transactions or read queries are censored, $\mathbb{C}$ might send such requests via $\mathbb{S}$ (see details in \autoref{sec:censored-transaction} and \autoref{sec:censored-query}).
-To do so, $\mathbb{C}$ encrypts her request with $PK_{\mathbb{E}}^{pb}$ and publishes it on the blockchain via $\mathbb{S}$. $\mathbb{O}$ noticing a new request is obligated to pass the request to $\mathbb{E}$, which will process the request and reply with an encrypted response (by $PK_{\mathbb{C}}^{pb}$) that is processed by $\mathbb{S}$.
-If a pending request at $\mathbb{S}$ is not handled by $\mathbb{O}$, it is public evidence that $\mathbb{O}$ censors the request.
-We do not specify how can $\mathbb{C}$ utilize such a proof, but it could be shown in a potential legal dispute or $\mathbb{S}$ itself could have an automated deposit-based punishments rules.
+Whenever $\mathbb{C}$ detects that its transactions or read queries are censored, $\mathbb{C}$ might send such requests via $\mathbb{S}$ (see details in \autoref{sec:censored-transaction} and \autoref{sec:censored-query}).
+To do so, $\mathbb{C}$ encrypts her request with $PK_{\mathbb{E}}^{pb}$ and publishes it on the blockchain via $\mathbb{S}$. $\mathbb{O}$ noticing a new request is obligated to pass the request to $\mathbb{E}$, which will process the request and reply (via $\mathbb{S}$) with a response encrypted by $PK_{\mathbb{C}}^{pb}$.
+If a pending request at $\mathbb{S}$ is not handled by $\mathbb{O}$, it is public evidence that $\mathbb{O}$ censors it.
+We do not specify how $\mathbb{C}$ utilize such evidence, but we envision it to be shown in a legal dispute or $\mathbb{S}$ could have automated deposit-based punishment rules.
+Note that censorship resolution can be transparent to the user at $\mathbb{C}$.